steamboatid/nginx/debian/modules/http-fancyindex/README.rst

 :Default: No default.
 :Context: http, server, location
 :Description:
-  Specifies a list of file names which will be not be shown in generated listings.
-If Nginx was built with PCRE support strings are interpreted as regular expressions.
+  Specifies a list of file names which will not be shown in generated listings.
+If Nginx was built with PCRE support, strings are interpreted as regular expressions.

 fancyindex_hide_symlinks